Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

-- The flux material creates excessive welding fumes that will combine with the zinc fumes.
-The fume volume is so large that make welding indoors unwise even if you have a large workshop and ventilation.
+- The flux material creates excessive fumes that will combine with the zinc fumes.
+The fume volume is so large that makes welding indoors too risky even if you have a large workshop and ventilation.
 However, most galvanized jobs are done outdoors, so you can avoid the fumes.

 - The strong arc doesn’t make welding thin metals easy.
 Flux-cored wires can weld down to 18 ga (1.2 mm).
 But most beginners will have trouble when the metal is thinner than 1/8″ (3.2 mm).

-- They always create some spatter, even if the workpiece is clean.
+- They always create spatter, even if the workpiece is clean.